pytroll/satpy/doc/source/index.rst

 provides users with readers that convert geophysical parameters from various file formats to the common Xarray :class:`~xarray.DataArray` and :class:`~xarray.Dataset` classes for easier interoperability with other scientific python libraries.
+For a full list of available readers see :ref:`reader_table`.
 Satpy also provides interfaces for creating RGB (Red/Green/Blue) images and other composite types by combining data from multiple instrument bands or products.
 Various atmospheric corrections and visual enhancements are provided for improving the usefulness and quality of output images.
 Output data can be written to multiple output file formats such as PNG, GeoTIFF, and CF standard NetCDF files.
 Satpy also allows users to resample data to geographic projected grids (areas).
 Satpy is maintained by the open source